-- Persistent cookies: These a type of cookies in which the data remain on a user's device for a set period of time specified in the cookie by the owner of the cookie, which can range from a few minutes to several
+- Persistent cookies: These is a type of cookies in which the data remain on a user's device for a set period of time specified in the cookie by the owner of the cookie, which can range grom a few minutes to several years.

 3. Types of cookies according to their purpose:

 According to the purpose for which the data obtained through the cookies are processed, cookies can be grouped as follows:

 - Technical cookies: These cookies allow users to navigate through a website, platform or application and the use of different options or services that exist in it, such as controlling traffic and data communication, identifying the session, accessing restricted access parts, remember the elements that make up an order, perform the purchase process of an order, make the request for registration or participation in an event, use security elements during navigation, store content for broadcasting videos or sound or share content through social networks.

 - Personalisation cookies: There are those that allow users to access the service with some predefined general characteristics based on a series of criteria in the user's device such as the language, the type of browser through which they access the service, the regional configuration from which you access the service, etc.

 - Analysis cookies: These cookies allow the owner of the cookies to perform the monitoring and analysis of users' behaviour on the various websites to which they are related.
 The information collected through this type of cookies is used to perform the measurement of navigation on the website, application or platform of the use made by users of those websites, applications and platforms in order to improve the services based on the analysis of the data made by users.